Red, blue or green? Environmental concerns threaten to upend Florida elections

 Florida is facing a series of environmental challenges, including rising ocean levels, increasingly strong and frequent hurricanes, blue-green algae blooms that have closed beaches on the west coast of the state, and now, the red tide, which has kept 100 miles of beaches closed on the east coast for most of October.

 Gov. Scott, who entered office eight years ago, at the start of a recession that hammered the state’s economy, vowed to prioritize jobs and economic recovery.
-He slashed funding of environmental agencies, including $700 million for water management — or 40 percent of its budget — in his first year in office, and he gutted environmental protection regulations.
-He also prohibited agencies from using the term climate change.
+He slashed funding of environmental agencies, including $700 million for water management — or 40 percent of its budget — in his first year in office, but in later years he added $300 million back in.
+He gutted environmental protection regulations and state officials have said that he prohibited agencies from using the term climate change.

 Now the GOP Senate nominee, Scott is attempting to soften his environmental credentials, vowing to protect Florida’s waters, and blaming incumbent Democratic Sen. Bill Nelson and the federal government for inaction.